OTN Data Policies and Guidelines

 The type of data dictates when it is made public.

-Always public: receiver station locations, instrument deployment/recovery metadata, summary information about the project (abstract, contacts etc.)
+Default public: receiver station locations, instrument deployment/recovery metadata, summary information about the project (abstract, contacts etc.), tagging metadata and all animal detections.

 Information available to array-operators: tags released by other projects (no biological information included) with contact information for the relevant taggers, unknown tag detections collected by the array, detections of known non-animal (sentinel) tags on your array.